 The veterinarian performs several tests to diagnose your dog, including x-rays, blood tests, bone scans, and possibly a CAT scan.
 If it is bone cancer, it is important to know that complete recovery is often rare because the disease tends to spread rapidly.
 Treatment can include surgical amputation of the infected area or a combination of radiation and chemotherapy.
 However, even with intervention, only around 10% of dogs survive a year after surgery.
 Learn more about osteosarcoma in dogs lymphoma in dogs.

 Before you head out for a day at the beach or a long hike, you may slather on some sunscreen to protect from too much UV exposure.
 Fortunately, most dogs have a thick fur coat protecting them from the sun’s rays.
 However, just like people, dogs can be affected by malignant melanoma, and just like people, there are early-warning signs that your companion can be suffering from skin cancer.
 Unfortunately, dogs are actually 35X more likely to get skin cancer than humans.
 Luckily, if caught early, many cases of dog skin cancer can be successfully treated.

-The areas most affected by skin cancer are those not covered by hair, such as the nose, ears, mouth, and belly.
+The areas most affected by dog skin cancer are those not covered by hair, such as the nose, ears, mouth, and belly.
 You should check for firm masses on your dog’s chest, mouth, and legs.
 Additionally, you should check your dog for small black spots or lumps.
 They can come in a variety of shapes and occur in areas with or without hair.
 Other warning signs include a loss of appetite, diarrhea that is dark or black, and difficulty breathing.
 Moreover, your dog may be obsessively licking a certain area.

 If you recognize any of these issues, schedule a vet appointment for your furry loved one.
 Fortunately, most skin cancers can be successfully treated with fine-needle aspiration, biopsy, or removal of the cancerous cells.
 If the tumor has spread to other tissues, more invasive interventions such as radiation and chemotherapy may be necessary.
 For more information on skin cancer in dogs, refer to this helpful guide.